Russian Deviled Eggs with Sprats: An easy and delicious Russian recipe with only 4 ingredients with no mayo! My absolute favorite Easter deviled eggs.

 So, sprats.
 They are one of the most popular fish species from the Baltic sea.
 They are small and salty and they have a rich unique taste no other fish has.
 You just have to try it if you haven’t already.
 Sprats are very popular in Eastern Europe, Germany and Baltic states.
 They are usually smoked and canned.
 I bet every Russian had famous Riga sprats in one way or another, but most likely on a festive table.
 They are normally eaten on top of small open-faced sandwiches a.k.a. canapé or on top of deviled eggs.
 I like both but today I’m sharing a recipe for Russian deviled eggs with sprats, as Easter is around the corner!

 Sprats contain healthy fats, so you can consider this recipe healthy, as there will be no mayo!
-I used a bit of Greek yoghurt with mustard instead.
-Get your eggs ready, cut them lengthwise, mix the yolks with Greek yoghurt and mustard, stuff the egg whites with this mixture, top with pureed sprats.
+I used a bit of Greek yogurt with mustard instead.
+Get your eggs ready, cut them lengthwise, mix the yolks with Greek yogurt and mustard, stuff the egg whites with this mixture, top with pureed sprats.
 That’s it!
 Here is the recipe for you:

 What is your favorite deviled eggs recipe?